alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

 ### Verify by:

 + Admin has limited access to the internet
-  + Connect to an administrator VM such as the SHM-DC
+  + As the **system administrator** use Remote Desktop to connect to the SHM domain controller VM
-  + Attempt to connect to your favourite non standard site
+  + Attempt to connect to a non-approved site, such as `www.google.com`
   + <details><summary>:camera: <b>Verify:</b> connection fails</summary> <img src="https://user-images.githubusercontent.com/5486164/113720408-800e5700-96e6-11eb-914a-dd176de94c6a.png"></details>
 + Admin can download Windows updates
-  + Connect to an administrator VM such as the SHM-DC
+  + As the **system administrator** use Remote Desktop to connect to the SHM domain controller VM
   + Click on `Start -> Settings-> Update & Security`
   + Click the `Download` button
   + <details><summary>:camera: <b>Verify:</b> download and update successful</summary><img src="https://user-images.githubusercontent.com/5486164/113721176-340fe200-96e7-11eb-9316-1869a8724e11.png"></details>